INSIDE: How to build a kids wooden sandbox using affordable redwood fence posts for outdoor summer play. DIY backyard play with sandbox for kids.

 One of these many projects has been to build the kids a wooden sandbox to get them outside to play.
 And add a fabric canopy cover to keep the Arizona sun at bay.

 There’s nothing quite like hauling home lumber to get the weekend started right!
 Here’s how to easily build a DIY kids sandbox using redwood fence posts.
-And our “plan” for easing those Weekend Warrior aches and pains with TYLENOL®.

-How to Build a Kids Wooden Sandbox
+How to Make Affordable and Easy Kids Backyard Sandbox

 Several years ago, while away for the weekend, I came home to a pine sandbox in the backyard.
 Surprise!
 Due to our harsh Arizona sun, this little pine sandbox fell apart after a couple years.